thirdweb-dev/support-discord-bot/README.md

 This bot has only one command to use, for auto closing the posts from forum channels.

+- Make sure the forum post has tags that is required before posting.
+- Add proper permission to the bot to avoid unexpected issues.

 ### Commands

 To close thread using prefix command.